haardiksikka/Microservice-demo/README.md

 # Microservice-demo

-This project is consist of two services namely client and greetings
+This project consists of two services namely client and greetings

 Here client application is using ribbon to communicate with our microservice greetings which can be hosted on several servers/ports.